gbouras13/hybracter_benchmarking/depth_analysis/README.md

 #### Run Benchmarking Pipeline

-* Note the bulk files are just to make the pipeline work, they are not actually used
+* Note the bulk files are just to make the pipeline work

 ```bash
 export CUDA_VISIBLE_DEVICES=""